RoshanNDev/CYOA/soloadventure/runintonative.md

- You ran into some natives.
+ You ran into somethe natives of the island.
 Will you try to assimilate to their culture?
  [Yes?](yousurvived.md)
  [No?](solodeath.md)